quil-lang/quil/rfcs/analog/spec_changes.md

 ```
 SetFrequency :: SET-FREQUENCY Frame Float
+ShiftFrequency :: SHIFT-FREQUENCY Frame Float
 ```

 Each frame has a frequency which is tracked throughout the program.
-Initially the frequency starts out as not defined.

-Set instructions are local to the surrounding scope.
+Initial frame frequencies are specified in the frame definition's `INITIAL-FREQUENCY` attribute.
+Subsequent code may update this, either assigning an absolute value (`SET-FREQUENCY`) or a relative offset (`SHIFT-FREQUENCY`).

 ```
 SET-FREQUENCY 0 "xy" 5.4e9
-SET-FREQUENCY 0 "ro" 6.1e9
+SHIFT-FREQUENCY 0 "ro" 6.1e9
 ```

 #### Phase